GrupCapstoneName/ML/README.md

 **⚠️DISCLAIMER⚠️**

-ML team is currently working in Kaggle, so the provided ipynb in this repo might not update in real-time.
+ML team is working in Kaggle, so the ipynb provided in this repo is entirely run on kaggle, it may need customization if running this ipynb on other notebooks.
+Dataset folder namely archive.zip is uploaded locally